JaydenRandhawa/Clockwise-Square/README.md

 # Clockwise-Square

-Input a number and output all number from 1 to the input num in a square starting in the center and going outwards and clockwise.
+Input a number and output all numbers from 1 to the input num in a square starting in the center and going outwards and clockwise.

 Examples: